Lesson 4: Medicines and Misuse

-ANSWER: French fried, baked, or mashed potatoes are an excellent low-fat source of carbohydrates, which your body needs for energy.
-Dig a little deeper and you'll find that potatoes naturally contain solanine, a very toxic ingredient that can cause a number of health problems.
+ANSWER: Potatoes are an excellent source of carbohydrates, which your body needs for energy.
+But potatoes naturally contain solanine, a toxic ingredient that can cause a number of health problems.
 Solanine thrives in well–lit environments and is present when you see a green tinge under the potato's skin and experience a bitter taste.

 SLIDE #3: Vitamins

-ANSWER: Vitamins can be purchased from store shelves and are widely available.
-They're easy to access, but as they're considered over-the-counter medicines, they should be taken under the guidance of a parent or trusted adult.
+ANSWER: Vitamins can be purchased over the counter and are widely available.
+They're easy to access, but can have risks if not used appropriately.
+They should be taken under the guidance of a parent or trusted adult.
 Vitamins can be dangerous if they're misused or if a person isn't using them in accordance with the Supplement Facts label on the bottle.

 Now you know: Read the label and talk to a trusted adult before taking vitamins.